Skip to main content

 • Start with simple rules and gradually increase complexity

-• Thoroughly test various scenarios in the development environment
+• Test various scenarios thoroughly in the development environment

 • Check the permission error messages in the console

-• Properly use logging to record permission verification processes
+• Properly use logging to record the permission verification process

 Business ScenarioRecommended SolutionReason

-Simple ApplicationBasic Permission ControlSimple configuration that meets basic requirements
+Simple ApplicationBasic Access ControlSimple configuration, meets basic requirements

 Complex Business LogicSecurity Rule PermissionsFlexible expressions that support complex judgments

-High Security RequirementsSecurity Rules + Role PermissionsMulti-layered protection with fine-grained control
+High Security RequirementsSecurity Rules + Role-Based PermissionsMulti-layer protection, fine-grained control

-2. Layered Design: Basic permissions handle common logic, while security rules handle specific logic
+2. Layered design: Basic permissions handle common logic, security rules handle specific logic.

-3. Test Verification: Thoroughly test various permission scenarios in the development environment
+3. Test and verify: Thoroughly test various permission scenarios in the development environment

-4. Documentation: Thoroughly document the permission design rationale and configuration instructions
+4. Documentation: Document the permission design rationale and configuration instructions in detail

 Through reasonable permission configuration, you can build a secure yet flexible data access control system that meets various complex business requirements.